Could your management team be creating unnecessary employee issues that are leading to:

-Then, insure your managers/supervisors are responsible for performance management and instilling employee accountability using these four fundamentals with their employees:
+Then, ensure your managers/supervisors are responsible for performance management and instilling employee accountability using these four fundamentals with their employees:

 Service excellence, cost-effective performance and innovation, start with engaged employees.
 And employees leave their organizations most often because of a bad boss and a poor-working relationship.
 If you believe that your employees are not engaged to the extent you want them to be, don’t start with employee remediation efforts.
 Start first, with the leaders and the managers.
 If employees don’t have a good boss and working experience with them, save your money; as nothing else will work, at least for very long.
 It may be the most difficult place to start, but it will be the most effective for long-term ROI.